I would like to know how to create cabinets with etched glass or frosted doors using Home Designer. How is this accomplished?

 To change the cabinet's glass material using the dialog

-- Browse to your User Libraries and select the Etched Glass - White Floral material to highlight it, and click OK to close the dialog and apply the glass to the Base Cabinet.
+Browse to your User Catalog and select the Etched Glass - White Floral material to highlight it, and click OK to close the dialog and apply the glass to the Base Cabinet.

-- Click OK once again to apply the change in the Base Cabinet Specification dialog.
+Click OK once again to apply the change in the dialog.